 Maharat invests in students by fully covering the cost of all tuition and fees and by providing full-time students with living stipends.
 Part-time students may also be eligible for living stipends.
-Maharat is committed to making our Core Semikah and Beit Midrash programs financially accessible.
+Maharat is committed to making our Core Semikha and Beit Midrash programs financially accessible.

 The Hebrew Free Loan Society offers interest-free graduate study loans to help students residing in New York City while studying in-person at Maharat.
 Please contact Amanda Shechter for more information.

 North American Fellowship Opportunities

 The UJA Graduate Fellowship is for rabbinical and other students enrolled in Jewish graduate programs who are dedicated to pursuing a career in a Jewish Federation or other Jewish communal organization in North America.
 This is a multi-year fellowship.
 Learn more.